dougeby/IntuneDocs/InTuneDocs/index.md

 <article id="main">
     <section id="hero-content">
       <h1>Microsoft Intune Documentation</h1>
+      <h2>The documentation on this site provides everything you need to deploy and manage Intune from the cloud.
+The help content is organized to help you quickly get started using Intune and enable your users to be productive on the devices and applications they love, while helping to ensure corporate assets are secure.</h2>
+<!--
       <h2>Intune is a key component of <a href="https://docsmsftstage.azurewebsites.net/en-us/EM">Microsoft’s Enterprise Mobility</a> strategy, which enables users to be productive on the devices and applications they love, while helping organizations ensure their corporate assets are secure.</h2>
-<!--

      <h2>The documentation on this site provides everything you need to deploy and manage Intune from the cloud.
 If you’re a System Center Configuration Manager customer interested in Intune, you can learn more about hybrid mobile device management in the <a href="https://technet.microsoft.com/en-us/library/mt627883.aspx">Configuration Manager documentation library</a>.</p></h2>

      <ol id="actions" class="action-list">
         <li><a href="" class="button button-bordered">Learn More</a></li>
       </ol>
 -->
-      <h3>New to Intune? <a href="http://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/" target="_blank">Visit our product site &rarr;</a></h3>
+      <h3>Are you a System Center Configuration Manager customer interested in extending your device and app management capabilities with Intune? <a href="https://technet.microsoft.com/en-us/library/mt627883.aspx" target="_blank">learn more about hybrid mobile device management &rarr;</a></h3>
     </section>
 <!--
     <aside class="alert section-border">